ashwintr/novel-visualizer/README.md

+# novel-visualizer
-To visualise the novels that i read
+To visualize the progress of webnovels that i read